ronilan/event-loop.crumb/README.md

 // event loop
 (use "./event-loop.crumb" {
-  <- (start 0 listeners)
+  <- (start 0 listeners 0.1)
 })
 ```

-The following reactive example prints bars of increasing length whenever the state changes:
+The following reactive example prints bars of increasing length whenever the mouse is moved and the state changes as a result:

 ```
-on_loop = {
+on_move = {
   <- (add state 1)
 }